 Instead, many foreign investors occupy the shores of the Black Sea, Aegean, and the Mediterranean, and some of them even reside in Turkey full-time.
 So it’s time to have a look at some other areas with possible real estate investments.

 - Authentic Atlacatl

-Sitting on the Izmir peninsula in western Turkey, Alcatel, another destination whose popularity is rising has a hardcore fan base among Istanbul Turks who want to retire or buy a summer home there.
-Alacati’s main claim to fame is Turkey’s best windsurfing destination.
-It also sits next to Cesme, an up-market resort adored by Turks for many years.
+Alcatel, another location whose popularity is increasing on the Izmir Peninsula in western Turkey, has a strong basis among Istanbul Turks who wish to retire or purchase their vacation house.
+However, Alacati’s main claim to fame is Turkey’s best windsurfing destination.
+It is also located adjacent to Cesme; a popular resort Turks have loved for many years.